Chapter 22 : Lost Hope

 My preoccupation with Remus’ safety settled into my stomach in the form of a dull ache.
 I was grateful that I had enough work to keep myself busy.
-Dawlish doubled our duty shifts.
-He attempted to follow Dumbledore on one of his outings and, much to my delight, got hexed.
+Dawlish doubled our duty shifts to try and catch Dumbledore leaving the castle.
+He had attempted to follow Dumbledore on one of his outings and, much to my delight, got hexed.
 Unfortunately, Dumbledore was always gracious and didn’t do any lasting damage.
 I had to work hard to hide my disappointment.

 I told the others that I had a headache and needed to go to bed early that night.
-I locked the door and put Elton John in my place in the bed.
-He was a body pillow and came in hand for sneaking out… though I hadn’t used it like that in a great while.
+I locked the door and put Elvis in my place in the bed.
+My body pillow came in hand for sneaking out… though I hadn’t used it like that in a great while.

 When I stumbled out of Dumbledore’s fire, I saw that we were alone in his office.
 He looked up from the parchment he was reading with a pleasant expression.
-“So good to see you, Nymphadora.”
-He said smiling.
+“So good to see you, Nymphadora,” he said smiling.
 “I’m pleased that you worked out my message.
 Please, have a seat.”
 I caught a glimpse of Dumbledore’s hand.
 It was as charred as it had been the previous fall.
 Sitting down in front of Dumbledore in his office brought back memories of my school days.
 I ended up in his office more than once.
 I was one that snuck out only too often and got caught in compromising situations more than once.
-This time, however, I didn’t have to worry about expulsion.
-I was worried about his sudden desire to see me; I feared there was more bad news.
+This time, however, I didn’t have to worry about expulsion or a letter to my parents.
+I was worried about his sudden desire to see me; I feared there was bad news.

 I frowned at the thought.
 Remus was the one living in a dangerous situation.
-My only danger was if I dropped the soap.
+My only danger was if I dropped my guard around Dawlish the dunderhead.
 “He’s been worried about me?
 I just live with a couple Aurors.
 He’s living in a group that would kill him in a heartbeat!
 He can’t even use his wand to protect himself!”
-My eyes were brimming with tears.
+My eyes were filling with tears.
 I was relieved that he was safe for the time being, but I felt a stab of indignation that he would run to Dumbledore with his worries about me.

 Dumbledore was smiling a bit more broadly.
 “Caring is a two-way street, Nymphadora.”
 I didn’t respond.
 I was curious if Dumbledore knew I had said that to Sirius the previous year or if I had finally reached a level of wisdom close to Dumbledore’s.
-I went with my first idea, as it was more probable.
+I went with my first idea as I had at least a hundred years to gain his perspective.
 “I will require your assistance in a few weeks.
-I will have to leave the school and I will need you to keep watch from within the school walls.
+I have to leave the school and I will need you to keep watch from within the school walls.
 There will be other people keeping guard that night.
-During my previous outings I have relied on the Professors to keep watch, but I am asking a few extra Order members to be on watch when I leave this time.”
+During my previous outings I have relied on the professors to keep watch, but I am asking a few extra Order members to be on watch when I leave this time.”

 “Do you know the exact date?”
 I asked a bit insipidly.
 It didn’t quite matter, it’s not like I had social engagements.